|Degrees||M.Phil (Oxon); BA (H.Hons), Magna cum Laude (W&M)|

 Joan Conway Scholarship in Performance Studies

-Matthew’s participation at the Miami Music Festival, summer 2017, is generously underwritten by MMF and the University of Oxford Faculty of Music.
+Matthew’s participation at the Miami Music Festival, summer 2017, was generously underwritten by MMF and the University of Oxford Faculty of Music.

 Prelims: “Strauss & Women”, Prof. Laura Tunbridge